Rates of convergence for the three state contact process in one dimension: Abstract

 \section{Abstract}

-The basic contact process with infection parameter $\mu$ altered so that infections of never infected sites occur at rate proportional to $\lambda$ instead is considered.
-It is known that in dimension one the epidemic started from one infected cannot survive when $\mu$ is less than the contact process' critical value, while survival is possible when $\mu$ is greater than that value.
-In the former case the span of the epidemic is shown to decay exponentially in space and in time.
-In the latter case and for $\lambda$ less than $\mu$, the ratio of the endmost infected site's velocity to that of the contact process is shown to be no greater than $\lambda / \mu$.
+The basic contact process with parameter $\mu$ altered so that infections of sites that have not been previously infected occur at rate proportional to $\lambda$ instead is considered.
+Emergence of an infinite epidemic starting out from a single infected site is not possible for $\mu$ less than the contact process' critical value, whereas it is possible for $\mu$ greater than that value.
+In the former case the space and time infected regions are shown to decay exponentially; in the latter case and for $\lambda$ greater than $\mu$, the ratio of the endmost infected site's velocity to that of the contact process is shown to be at most $\lambda / \mu$.